mjmoore1620/forwardKinematicDemo/README.md

 * Milestone: Completed [Coding math part 2 demo][7]
 * Milestone: Refactored [Coding math part 1 demo][4] from p5.js to generic javascript in 'wildKinematicChain' branch
 * Finished: 6/8/2020, moving on to inverse kinematics
+* Decided to reorganize the project
+    * Milestone: Refactored [Coding math part 2 demo][7] and [coding train part 1 demo][5] from p5.js to generic javascript and merged Coding math part 1,2, and the coding train demo

 # What is the purpose of this exercise?
 * Demonstrate forward kinematics